 The Organic Acids Urine Test really is one of the most fascinating functional lab tests.
 It is the essence and almost an analogy of the functional perspective.
 Each marker is a measurement of a biochemical pathway and a high or low will indicate a dysfunction or imbalance within a particular function.

 Above you can see that this excerpt (there are many more markers) of the test shows a marker of major Oxidative Stress and a sign of high levels of inflammation in the body, which can be causing a lot of damage and symptoms.
+Robert was curious about how this could relate to his UC Medical Diagnosis (Ulcerative Colitis).

 This is a defining principle for Robert’s situation and success.
-We have stopped treating and chasing the symptoms around his body.
+We have stopped treating and chasing the ulcerative colitis and symptoms around his body.
 We are now sticking to the fundamental principles of assessing his function and how his body’s systems are operating so that we can identify what is dysfunctional or imbalanced.
 Then we can enhance and balance it with an intervention to optimise the performance and the ‘side-effect’ of this is that the symptoms are alleviated (in basic terms anyway).

 We now know that we needed to focus on nutrient deficiencies (for example antioxidants) and identify what was causing the inflammation too.